Ragdoll Cats & Ragdoll Cat Breeders

 There are genetic tests for PKD and HCM.
-Always ask breeders if they their breeding cats are clear.
+Always ask breeders if their breeding cats have been DNA tested clear and if you can view the DNA results.
 Some breeders will have tested and established that their cats are clear by parentage or over a number of generations.

 Feline immunodeficiency virus (FIV) can affect all breeds.
 Cats who are infected with FIV may not show symptoms for many years.
 Although the virus is slow-acting, a cat's immune system is severely weakened once the disease takes hold.
 FIV is spread by cats fighting, most commonly via saliva (and biting) during fights between undesexed (intact) males.
 Keeping cats indoors is the best way to prevent exposure.
 A blood test can diagnose the presence of the FIV.

 Feline leukemia virus (FeLV) is a retrovirus that can infects any cat breed.
 If the cat's immune system can't defeat the virus, it can lead to diseases which can be lethal.
 FeLV can spread alot more easily than FIV with transmission possible via salvia, urine, feces, blood, and/or the mother’s milk.
 As with FIV, undesexed male cats that are most likely to contract the virus.
 If a female has the virus, however, she can pass it on to her kittens.
 Two blood tests, approximately 3 months apart are required to determine if a cat is clear of FeLV.